 In general, infection is the most common cause of pericarditis.
 Infection accounts for two-thirds of cases while noninfectious causes account for the remaining one-third 9.

 Pericarditis can be divided into subtypes according to morphology:

 - tuberculous (caseous) pericarditis

 - hemorrhagic pericarditis

-Echocardiography is recommended when pericardial disease is suspected, and may demonstrate 11:
+Echocardiography is recommended when the pericardial disease is suspected and may demonstrate 11:

 - pericardial thickening

-- indication for hospitalisation when new and large
+- indication for hospitalization when new and large

 - cardiac tamponade

 - elevated filling pressures